UKBouldering.com

 Someone like Ed Douglas would write an article about it and it would be more likely to get picked up by other media.
 Then a whole lot of publicity about how "fake" the RB ethos is, could potentially be harmful.

-Just need someone to animate a the little "over-caffeinated sugary drink company gives you wings" character getting flamed Icarus stylee.
+Just need someone to animate a the little "Red Bull gives you wings" character getting flamed Icarus stylee.

 I can see it going viral :P